 In the case, Blackberry Limited v the Controller of Patents and Design, Blackberry Limited (Blackberry) challenged an impugned order issued against its Indian patent application (application) for an invention relating to enhance user interaction with multimedia devices and autofill media files based on available storage.

 The patent application included claims for a method and apparatus for managing content in a device by providing a confidence level for media files, automatically selecting media files based on these levels, and updating a list with information corresponding to the selected media files.
-The Controller rejected this application on the grounds of non-patentability under Section 3(k), citing that these features are non-technical as they do not contribute to any technical effect.
-Furthermore, the Controller opined that the subject invention is only an automatic filling and sorting process implemented on a general-purpose computer and an algorithm to execute the said instructions in a pre-defined sequential manner.
+The Controller rejected this application on the grounds of non-patentability under section 3(k), citing that these features are non-technical as they do not contribute to any technical effect.
+Furthermore, the Controller opined that the invention of the subject is only an automatic filling and sorting process implemented on a general purpose computer and an algorithm to execute the said instructions in a pre-defined sequential manner.

 Dissatisfied with the Controller’s decision, Blackberry appealed before the erstwhile Intellectual Property Appellate Board (IPAB) in 2020.
 However, with IPAB’s dissolution in April 2021 and with the enactment of the Tribunals Reforms Act, 2021, the case was transferred to the Delhi High Court (Court).